guihome-diaz/training/docker/docker_training.md

 The WSL 2 `docker-desktop-data` vm disk image would normally reside in: `%USERPROFILE%\AppData\Local\Docker\wsl\data\ext4.vhdx`

 To relocate it to other drive/directory, with all existing docker data preserved:
-* First, **shut down your docker desktop** by right click on the Docker Desktop icon and select Quit Docker Desktop
+* First, **shut down your docker desktop** by right-click on the Docker Desktop icon and select Quit Docker Desktop
 * Then, open your command prompt (GitBash)
   `wsl --list -v`